aavegotchi/aavegotchi-wiki/posts/en/rarity-farming.md

 <ul><p style="margin-left: 2.4em"><b><li>Equipping wearables to modify the traits of your Aavegotchi</li></b></p></ul>
 <ul><p style="margin-left: 2.4em"><b><li>Engaging in minigames</li></b></p></ul>

-For more information on each process, just follow the links to the respective pages on the sidebar!
+For more information on each process, just follow the links to the respective pages on the sidebar.

 That said, the rarity level of a single Aavegotchi is dynamic and will change over time, as the distribution of traits and wearables in the Aavegotchi universe changes.
 In other words, it isn't enough to simply max out a particular trait in your Aavegotchi.
 You also have to consider the actions of other players.
 For instance, if too many players try to grind it out for a war-like gotchi with high aggression scores, this trait becomes less rare, and your Aavegotchi's rarity level goes down.